tacoinfra/tezos-k8s/docs/index.md

 --namespace tacoinfra --create-namespace
 ```

-k8s will spin up an [Octez](https://tezos.gitlab.io/) node which will download and import a Tezos [mainnet tarball](https://tezos.gitlab.io/).
+k8s will spin up an [Octez](https://tezos.gitlab.io/) node which will download and import a Tezos mainnet snapshot.
 This will take a few minutes.